Skytrax

 Skytrax (originally known as Inflight Research Services) is a United Kingdom-based consultancy headquartered in London that runs an airline and airport review website.

 Services

 Skytrax conducts research for commercial airlines, as well as taking surveys from international travellers, to rate cabin staff, airports, airlines, airline lounges, in-flight entertainment, on-board catering, and several other elements of air travel.
 Apart from these evaluations, Skytrax has an airline forum where passengers give potential passengers insights and opinions about airlines.
 The website also hosts flight reviews, flight checks, and satisfaction surveys.
 Skytrax holds an annual World Airline Awards and World Airport Awards, as well as ranking airlines and airports.

 Skytrax rates individual airlines between one and five stars; they describe a five-star rating as recognising "airlines providing very high standards of Airport and Onboard Product" and "consistent and high standards of staff service across both the airport and onboard service environments".
-The eleven airlines they deem to be five-star rated are:
+The ten airlines they deem to be five-star rated are: